fishcus/KAP-manual/en/model/cube_design/README.md

 ## Cube Design

-This chapter will introduce you more details about cube design in Kyligence Enterprise.
+This chapter will introduce you details about cube design in Kyligence Enterprise.